Become an affiliate partner and earn attractive commission.

 Though all care homes offer accommodation and personal care, there are specialist types of care homes that offer additional services for people with greater needs.
 For example, care homes that are termed as nursing homes, offer assistance from qualified nurses along with personal care.

-There are dual-registered care homes as well that are designed for residents who need both personal care and nursing care
+There are dual-registered care homes as well that are designed for residents who need both personal care and nursing care homes.

 Can Social Services Force Someone into a Care Home?